All Episodes

 And that's what people ended up thinking of him.

-Uh and and they've done that to any number of people, but mostly they do it to Republicans.
+And they've done that to any number of people, but mostly they do it to Republicans.

 They destroyed Sarah Palin.

-And the media went through it, and they found that there wasn't anything in there but dull, mundane, day after day state business.
+And the media went through it, and they found that there wasn't anything in there but dull, mundane, day-after-day state business.

 It's exactly what you would expect to find from a government official's email.

-And yet Tina Faye, how many of you think that Sarah Palin said, Oh, yeah, I'm qualified for foreign policy because I can see Russia from my front yard or whatever.
+And yet, Tina Faye, how many of you think that Sarah Palin said, oh, yeah, I'm qualified for foreign policy because I can see Russia from my front yard or whatever.

-Sarah Pela never said it.
+Sarah Palin never said it.

-Tina Faye portraying Sarah Palin said, now everybody thinks Sarah Palin said it.
+Tina Faye, portraying Sarah Palin, said, now everybody thinks Sarah Palin said it.

 And Hillary got that kind of treatment Saturday Night Live.